Ash fires finance commissioner

 “He’s not fired.
 He’s on administrative leave with pay,” said city attorney Andy Wright, who, along with Lebanon Human Resources Director Sylvia Reichle, was not present during the meeting.

-Wright said department heads are to receive a hearing, per the city charter.
+Wright said department heads are to receive a termination hearing, per the city charter.
 Wright said Springer will receive a letter with the reasons for his potential termination and hearing date, which will likely take place next Monday.

-“I called the meeting,” said councilor and Mayor Pro-Tem Rob Cesternino, who said the meeting was to address a gap in the city charter that could have put Cesternino in the mayor’s position until the next election.
+“I called the meeting,” said Councilor and Mayor Pro-Tem Rob Cesternino, who said the meeting was to address a gap in the city charter that could have put Cesternino in the mayor’s position until the next election.

 Cesternino said Springer’s only role in the meeting was organizing and scheduling a time for all relevant parties to meet.